Football in Australia: National audience

 Australian sport fans have historically attended events in large numbers, dating back to the country's early history.
 An early football game played in Melbourne in 1858 had 2,000 spectators.
 Australian sport fans have behaved unruly at times, with police being required at football games dating back to the 1860s.
-By 1897, tens of thousands of spectators attended an early Australian Football match at a time when top level soccer matches in England would draw six thousand fans.
+By 1897, tens of thousands of spectators attended an early Australian rules football match at a time when top level soccer matches in England would draw six thousand fans.
 A finals match between the Carlton Football Club and Collingwood in 1938 drew 96,834 fans.
 In 1909, at a time when rugby union had not yet become professionalised, 52,000 people in Sydney attended a game between New South Wales and New Zealand.
 The spectators accounted for 10% of the total population of Sydney at the time.
 In 2000 during the Bledisloe cup opener, rugby union drew its largest ever crowd in Australia for what many have since labelled as "the greatest Test ever played" with 109,874 crowding into stadium Australia.
 The 1914 Great Britain Lions tour of Australia and New Zealand included a match in Melbourne, the first rugby league game to be played in Victoria.
 The match between England and New South Wales drew 12,000 spectators.

 Total average game attendance for the Australian Football League and the National Rugby League increased between 1970 and 2000, with the AFL going from an average attendance of 24,344 people per match in 1970 to 27,325 by 1980 to 25,238 in 1990 and 34,094 by 2000.
 The National Rugby League had an average per game attendance of 11,990 in 1970, saw a decrease in 1980 to 10,860 but increased to 12,073 by 1990 and improved on that to 14,043 by 2000.

 Australian Bureau of Statistics survey Spectator Attendance at Sporting Events, 2009–10 reported the following findings regarding female attendance at football sporting events.
 Survey found that an estimated 3.3 million females attended one or more sporting events as spectators.
 This represented 37% of females aged 15 years and over in Australia and 54% of females aged 15–17 years.
-The top football sports in attendance were: Australian Football (1,171,100), rugby league (594,700), soccer (354,800), and rugby union (209,300).
+The top football sports in attendance were: Australian rules football (1,171,100), rugby league (594,700), soccer (354,800), and rugby union (209,300).